vt-vl-lab/cluster/INSTALL_NewRiver.md

 ## NewRiver

 ### TensorFlow
-WARNING: DO NOT follow the instruction from ARC.
-It's not working because cudnn is not visible on GPU nodes.
 0. Connect to a GPU node.
 1. Install Anaconda python of your choice.
 2. `module purge`